-Interestingly few mention planning as a means to enhance supply chain resilience other than the article written by Tim Payne of Gartner titled, “Mastering Uncertainty: The Rise of Resilient Supply Chain Planning”.
+Few mention planning as a means to enhance supply chain resilience other than the article written by Tim Payne of Gartner titled, “Mastering Uncertainty: The Rise of Resilient Supply Chain Planning.”
 I take the perspective that planning is a key enabler of Yossi Sheffi’s categories of flexibility and culture.
-Planning, done properly, detects changes quickly and provides rapid (re-) planning across a value-stream – balancing demand, inventory, and supply – providing great flexibility, however, also requiring a change in culture.
+Planning, done properly, detects changes quickly and provides rapid (re-)planning across a value-stream—balancing demand, inventory and supply—providing great flexibility.
+However, this also requires a change in culture.

-Interestingly Tim Payne has several suggestions/prescriptions for increasing supply chain resilience through planning, a clue of which is his use of “uncertainty” in the title.
+Gartner’s Payne has several suggestions/prescriptions for increasing supply chain resilience through planning.
+(A clue of which is his use of “uncertainty” in the title of his article.)
 At the heart of uncertainty is variability.
-We are uncertain because things around us are changing, and we can’t predict the changes.
+We are uncertain because things around us are changing and we can’t predict the changes.

-Tim Payne’s suggestions for Supply Chain technology leaders, responsible for Supply Chain solutions, can be summarized as follows:
+Payne’s suggestions for supply chain technology leaders who are responsible for supply chain solutions can be summarized as follows: